Cray-HPE/craycli/README.md

 - Ask the api gateway what modules should be installed.
 - Advanced filters to ignore endpoints, etc.
-- Run the parsers at build time, allowing to link external swagger files (git).
+- Run the parsers at build time, allowing to link external Swagger files (git).
 - Create a functional test generator

 [1]: https://artifactory.algol60.net/artifactory/csm-rpms/hpe/unstable/sle-15sp4/craycli/